edyhsgr/catdateweight/README.md

 #
 Notes and things guessed, thought, learned about (by date):

+20220428
+- A couple weeks ago I was thinking about how abruptly the daily change flattened, imagining a switch turning off.
+Now the past several days some substantial increase again.

 20220121
 - To try to keep variation in change by day down some (for better or worse), have been more mindful the past few weeks to weight him after he eats dinner.